starnetnfts-git/dev_documentation/benchmarks/README.md

 - wallet should retry them

 what happens if both RPC nodes are full continuously

+- transactions will stop until the previous transactions are mined. in this case the network price will increase

+what happens if someone ddoses the network

 - attacker should run out of ETH
 - the firewall before the official RPCs will block the IPs that flood the network